 You cannot do much about the weather, but you can certainly take measures to improve the living environment for your cows.

 OmniGen can help to alleviate the effects of heat stress by supporting the immune system of dairy cows.
 Research has shown lower body temperatures and respiration rates in heat stressed cows fed OmniGen, and higher feed intake and milk production.
-When you start on time feeding OmniGen to your cows at the correct time, they may be better able to deal with and recover faster from heat stress.
+When you start feeding OmniGen to your cows on time and at the right moment, they may be better able to deal with and recover faster from heat stress.

 If you’d like to find out more about how we could help you to optimise your herd’s performance, please submit your telephone number to request a callback.
 We’ll call you within three working days to set a date for a telephone or face-to-face meeting to discuss the following: